goncalvesjoao/react-to-commonJS/README.md

 PS: I don't recommend using the standalone version unless you know what packages you should or should not require on your source code upon building the standalone version.

-Keep in mind that if your standalone version incorporates React onto itself, when someone else includes your standalone version onto his React app, that person will effectively be importing 2 "Reacts" (yours thats inside your standalone version and the one he is already using on his app).
+Keep in mind that **IF** your standalone version incorporates React onto itself, when someone else includes your standalone version onto his React app, that person will effectively be importing 2 "Reacts" (yours thats inside your standalone version and the one he is already using on his app).
 The same goes to other libraries like jQuery for example.

 ### 5. Publishing
 - Cool video with instructions: https://docs.npmjs.com/getting-started/publishing-npm-packages

-### 6. Using/importing your React Component on another project
+### 6. Importing your React Component on another project
 - TODO

 ## Notes: